YuncongMa/pNet/README.md

 # Installation
 1. The MATLAB version requires MATLAB no older than 2021A.
-Its GUI version can be accessed by openning pNet.mlapp, or install the pNet.mlappinstall into MATLAB APPS.
-Compiled pNet is located in folder Compiled_Runtime.
-It requires the free MATLAB runtime software at https://www.mathworks.com/products/compiler/matlab-runtime.html.
+Its GUI version can be accessed by openning pNet.mlapp, or install the pNet.mlappinstall as a MATLAB APP.
+It can also be compiled into a software, which requires the free MATLAB runtime software at https://www.mathworks.com/products/compiler/matlab-runtime.html.
 Details can be found in the README.txt in each subfolder containing the compiled pNet.
 2. The Python version can run in Conda environment or with Docker (https://www.docker.com).
 The Python version is available at https://github.com/YuncongMa/pNet/tree/main/Python.
 Installation details can be found in the README located in the Python folder (https://github.com/YuncongMa/pNet/tree/main/Python#readme).
 4. Additional installation information can be found in the help document (/MATLAB/Manual_MATLAB.pdf and /Python/Manual_Python.pdf).